Skip to main content

 What is the thymus?

-The thymus gland is just behind your breast bone in the front of your chest.
+The thymus is an organ just behind your breastbone in the front of your chest.
 It's part of your immune system.
+It helps make special immune cells called T cells.

-There are 2 main types of thymus tumors.
+There are 2 main types of thymus cancer.
 Your doctor can tell you more about the kind you have.

-• Thymomas tend to grow slowly and rarely spread to other parts of the body.
+• Thymomas tend to grow slowly, but they can still sometimes spread to other parts of the body.
+Most thymus cancers are thymomas.

 Questions to ask the doctor